 Botnets can be extremely difficult to find and eradicate without anti-malware software.
-The good option is CleanMyMac X, which deals with Mac-specific viruses.
-It also has additional features, like System Junk and Maintenance, which help to keep Mac in good condition.
+A good option is CleanMyMac X, which deals with Mac-specific viruses.
+It also has additional features, such as System Junk and Maintenance, which help to keep Mac in good condition.

-Here’s how botnet virus removal looks like with CleanMyMac X:
+Here’s what botnet virus removal looks like with CleanMyMac X:

 - Grab your copy of CleanMyMac X (for free, here).